dmitriilezine/AzureSecureAdministration/DeployRDS.md

 - Create ILB in front of RDS CB
 - Create ILB in front of RDS Gateway and Web
 - DNS records created pointing RDS and Gateway to respective IP addresses for each ILB
-- Download provided PFX certifcates to Connection Broker for postdeployment configuration
+- Download provided PFX certificates to Connection Broker for post deployment configuration
 - All VMs are domain joined, and considered Tier 0
 - It will encrypt each VM with ADE
 - It will configure each VM diagnostics with diagnostics storage account